jjnurminen/spatialfreq_ms_code/README.md

 ## Introduction

 This repository contains simulation code from the paper Nurminen et al (2023).
 The code is written in Python.
+It heavily depends on the mne-python library.

+## Installation

+The dependencies are easiest to handle using Anaconda (or Miniconda).
+An Anaconda environment specification file `environment.yml` is included with the repository.
+Once you have Anaconda working, clone the repository, change to the repository directory and run `conda env create`.
+This should use the specification file to create a conda environment called `spfreq`.
+Activate it using `conda activate sqfreq`.

+## Configuration

+Edit `paths.py` in the repository root.
+Change `DATA_PATH` to point to the directory where you cloned the repository.
+This is needed so that the code can find the necessary data files.
+Any generated figures will also be placed under the same directory.

 ## Running the code

-- Create and activate a suitable Python environment
-    - Easiest way is to download `environment.yml` from the package root and run `conda env create`
-    - Activate the newly created environment by `conda activate spfreq`
-- Clone repository and cd into the directory
-- You should now be able to run the code.
-The simulation code resides in `main.py`.

 ## Generating figures